mickem/www.medin.name/content/blog/monitoring/2012/real-time-event-log-monitoring-with-nsclient.rst

 .. code-block:: text

    generated gt -2d AND severity NOT IN ('success', 'informational')
-    >THE END<

 Real time event log
 -------------------